-Frankfurt boasts with one of the oldest Christmas markets Germany’s, but a careful look beyond the city limits reveals a range of enchanting alternatives.
+Frankfurt boasts one of the oldest Christmas markets in Germany, but a careful look beyond the city limits reveals a range of enchanting alternatives.
 The markets in this part of Germany lure visitors with historical settings, traditional foods and drinks, and handmade gifts for a festive start of the Christmas holiday season.
 Most of the markets listed below are within an hour drive from Frankfurt.

 Frankfurt Christmas Market (November 23–December 22, 2020)

 The Frankfurt Christmas Market, or Frankfurter Weihnachtsmarkt in German, is one of the largest in Germany.
 Being a large financial centre, the city attracts countless travellers, so Frankfurter Weihnachtsmarkt is among the most visited in the country.
 Held at the Römerberg, St Paul's Square, Hauptwache, Mainkai (Main Quay), and Friedrich-Stoltze-Square, it features a giant Christmas tree and dozens of stalls with delicious foods and drinks.
 From late November to Christmas eve a lavishly decorated large area in central Frankfurt is the prime meeting and entertainment destination in Frankfurt.
 The market that dates back to 1393 is one of the oldest in Germany.
 In 1498 it witnessed a historic Royal Christmas Wedding.

 Hanauer Weihnachtsmarkt (November 27–December 22, 2020)

 The beautiful town centre of Hanau gets filled with flavors like mulled wine, cinnamon and vanilla during the traditional Christmas market season.
 The Brothers Grimm's Hanau provides a true fairy tale atmosphere during the holidays.
 The market features over 75 stalls with gifts, handicrafts and delicious foods.
 Kids would love a mini Ferris wheel, two vintage carousels, and the fairytale train.
 Every day, there is live music, choirs and other entertainment.
 One of the main highlights of the market is a large “Advent calendar” on the Neustädter Rathaus that can be observed at 6 pm.
 Hanau in only about a 30-minute drive from Frankfurt, so it could be a nice one-day trip to a smaller and cozier Christmas place.

 Mainzer Weihnachtsmarkt (November 26–December 23, 2020)